huyuhui001/mySite/README.md

     * Local Installation
         + Single Node Installation on Ubuntu Server (Docker)
         + Multiple Nodes Installation on Ubuntu Server (nerdctl)
-        + Multiple Nodes Installation on openSUSE on Aliyun ECS.
+        + Multiple Nodes Installation on openSUSE on Aliyun ECS
+        + Multiple Nodes Installation on Ubuntu on Aliyun ECS
     * Foundamental on Kyma@SAP BTP
-        + Foundamentals of Docker and Kubernetes
+        + Foundamentals of Docker and Kubernetes on SAP BTP Kyma
-    * Foundamental on Ubuntu@Aliyun
+    * Foundamental on Ubuntu
-        + Installation and upgrade Kubernetes on Ubuntu Server on Aliyun ECS.
         + Foundamentals of Kubernetes (inc. replace Flannel by Calico)
         + Development with Helm